Code-Institute-Submissions/Dublin-360-CI/README.md

    2. Synced folder on local machine to Github Repo via VsCode: https://github.com/Dermomurphy/Dublin-360-CI

    3. To publish the project to see it on the web go to Settings on Repo , scroll down to the heading, GitHub Pages.
 Under the Source setting, Use drop-down menu to select master branch as a publishing source and save.
-Refreshed the github page, and you are then given a url where your page is published; The site is now published at
+Refreshed the github page, and you are then given a url where your page is published; The site is now published on gitHub pages at https://dermomurphy.github.io/Dublin-360-CI/

    4. To run this code on your local machine, you would go to my respository at https://github.com/Dermomurphy/Dublin-360-CI and on the home page on the right hand side just above all the files, you will see a green button that says, "Clone or download", this button will give you options to clone with HTTPS, open in desktop or download as a zip file.
 Then --> click the clipboard item to copy the Https address of the repo.
    Open Git Bash/Terminal: